gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 encrypted DTLS 1.3 record.

 An SCTP packet containing an SCTP DTLS chunk SHALL be delivered without delay and SCTP bundling SHALL NOT be performed.
+If a SCTP packet with bundling is received the receiver SHALL ignore any subsequent chunk.

 ## Protected Data Chunk Reception {#data-receiving}